ntony263/MovieList/README.md

-# Project 1 - *Name of App Here*
+# Project 1 - MovieList

-**Name of your app** shows the latest movies currently playing in theaters.
+MovieList shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: 20 hours spent in total (And still worlking to improve it)

 ## User Stories